jianliu10/jianliu.github.io/_posts/2018-12-21-DI-batch-promotion-enhancement.md

 Assume there are 50 of new or changed programs, the enhanced approach will requires business client to provide a csv file with 50 lines of records.

-We can see that using this business CSV input file approach, it still invoves developers' manual work to receive a new csv file from business client, verify the input file format, run the data staging job and PL/SQL jobs.
+We can see that using this business CSV input file approach, it still invoves developers' manual work to receive a new csv file from business client, verify the data format, and run a shell script that executes the python script and the PL/SQL SPs.

 ![Load dimensional data using CSV input file + PL/SQL Stored Procedures](/images/PromotionDI-EnhancementDesign/loadDimData-csvInputFile.jpg)